-Criteria JORC Code explanation Commentary 30g charge (suitable for Au 0.01-100ppm) ALS method Au- AA22.
-All Au samples greater than or equal to 1 g/t were re- submitted for an ore grade fire assay 30g charge, Au-AA25.
+Criteria J ORC Code explanation Comm nentary 30g charge (suitable for Au 0.01-100ppm) ALS method Au-AA22.
+All Au samples greater than or equal to 1 g/t were resubmitted for an ore grade fire assay 30g charge, Au-AA25.
 All diamond Grade Control holes and Face samples are assayed using ore grade digest, methods ME-OG46 for Cu, Fe, Ag, Zn, Pb and S with Au FA using method Au-AA25 from ALS Orange, NSW, Australia.
-Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rota air blast, auger, Bangka, sonic, etc.) and details (e.g. con diameter, triple or standard tube, depth of diamond tails, face sampling bit or other type, whether core is oriented and if so, k what method, etc.). e interpretations and estimation as at 30th June 2014 for each of the resource models used (Three models used).
-Drilling used is Drill sample recovery Method of recording and assessing core and chip samp recoveries and results assessed.
-Measures taken to maximise sample recovery and ensu- representative nature of the samples.
-Whether a relationship exists between sample recovery and grac and whether sample bias may have occurred due to preferenti loss/gain of fine/coarse material. by Straits Resources.
+Drilling techniques 1.
+Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
+1. All available drilling was used for the Tritton resource interpretations and estimation as at 30th June 2014 for each of the resource models used (Three models used).
+Drilling used is diamond core, and underground Face Samples.
+The majority of the drill holes used for the modelling is NQ2.
+For UG GC NQ2 is used for down holes and LTK60 for up holes.
+Drill sample recovery 2.
+Method of recording and assessing core and chip sample recoveries and results assessed.
+Measures taken to maximise sample recovery and ensure representative nature of the samples.
+Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
+All diamond core has recoveries measured for drilling conducted by Straits Resources.
 Drilling conducted by the NORD did not have RQD routinely recorded.
 RC pre-collar sample recoveries were not recorded nor required to be recorded as all material estimated for the Tritton mineralisation is defined by core.
-RQD Logging Whether core and chip samples have been geologically ar geotechnically logged to a level of detail to support appropria Mineral Resource estimation, mining studies and metallurgic studies.
+RQD measurements are taken on all core prior to all sampling.
+This is conducted for all core since 2005 Industry standard drilling practices resulted in good sample recoveries for Diamond core.
+No significant relationship appears to exist between recovery and grade.
+Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
-Core (costean, channel, etc.) photography.
-The total length and percentage of the relevant intersection logged.
-Company Geologists.
-All surface holes drilled by Straits Resources are geotechnically logged.
-All logging is to the level of detail to support the Tritton style of mineralisation (VMS- Besshi style).
-Logging of both RC and Diamond core samples recorded
+Core (or costean, channel, etc) photography.
+The total length and percentage of the relevant intersections logged.
+1. 2.
+All diamond core and RC chips are geologically logged by Company Geologists.
+All surface holes drilled by Straits Resources is geotechnically logged.
+All logging is to the level of detail to support the Tritton style of mineralisation (VMS-Beshi style).
+Logging of both RC and Diamond core samples recorded lithology, alteration, mineralisation, degree of oxidation, fabric/structure and colour.
+All exploration core was photographed in both dry and wet form, for UG grade control